QuillPusher/QP_Drafts/garima/roofit.md

  into AD-supported logic.
    - update `evaluate()` to expose it to Clad

-> See appendix for a list of available Helper Functions.
+> See Appendix C for a list of available Helper Functions.

 ### 1. Locate Relevant Directory